 - i.
 Multi-sectoral screening tool (6) - ii.
-Sharing tools to screen those at risk (health, social, etc.) that can be standardized (2)
+Sharing tools to screen those at risk (health, social, etc.) that can be standardized (2) - iii. nexpensive screening tool that has indicators highlighted (1)

 - i.
 Partner with others (health centres, and not just those in the area, those that are connected housing, health, etc.) (2)

 - ii.
 Mobilize communities (1)

 - iii.
 Partnering with others funding (1)

 - iv.
-Voice at regional tables, make effort to advocate this as a priority (with LHINs, etc.) (2)
+Voice at regional tables, make effort to advocate this as a priority (with LHINs, etc.)(2)

 - v.
 Continue this type of consultation (2)